sebastian-ks/manga-dl/README 2.txt

 ABOUT THIS INSTRUCTION:

-- Everything writte in " " is user input and can differ from your execution process depending on how u want to download
+- Everything written in " " is user input and can differ from your execution process depending on how u want to download

 - Everything written in ' ' is a specific term that is to be used exactly the same as